bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 # text encodings folder : folder

-Returns the text encodings folder of the system domain
+Returns the text encodings folder of the system domain.

 # themes folder : folder

-Returns the themes folder of the system domain
+Returns the themes folder of the system domain.

 # thursday : day of week